 The OHSU Pediatric Residency Program is dedicated to being an organization diverse in people and ideas.
 We work hard to ensure that we are recruiting a diverse, culturally humble learning community and workforce.
 In doing so, we ensure that we build a team in which the power of difference maximizes true potential for innovation, collaboration, and excellence.
-We continue to strive in finding talented and empathic individuals who can more accurately mirror the diverse pediatric demographic that we hope to serve.
+We continue to strive to recruit a diverse pediatric workforce to reflect the demographic that we hope to serve.

 Our residency program is dedicated to creating a culture of openness and acceptance and we embrace what makes each individual uniquely them.
 We celebrate each resident by virtue of their diversity related to race, ethnicity, socioeconomic status, abilities, sexual orientation, and gender identity.